-Two means of limiting cuff pressure are provided; a hardware over pressure monitor which limits the pressure to 330 mmHg for Adults, 220 mmHg for Pediatrics and 165mmHg for Neonates.
-A software overpressure monitor which vents if the pressure exceeds 300 mmHg for Adults and 200 mmHg for Pediatrics and 157 for Neonates.
-If the hardware over pressure circuit is tripped in normal operation then the unit must be turned off and back on to reset the system.
+Two means of limiting cuff pressure are provided: 1) a hardware over pressure monitor that limits the pressure to 330 mmHg for Adults, 220 mmHg for Pediatrics, and 165mmHg for Neonates; 2) a software overpressure monitor that vents if the pressure exceeds 300 mmHg for Adults, 200 mmHg for Pediatrics, and 157 mmHg for Neonates.
+If the hardware over pressure circuit is tripped in normal operation, then the unit must be turned off and on to reset the system.